DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 - Change management (e.g. conditions for modification of the agreement, for breaking the agreement);
 - Schedule (submission timetable).

-This specification includes a recommendation of a machine-readable format for Submission Agreements (See Appendix A), but it does not mandate its use or in any way forbids the use of any other Submission Agreement formats.
+This specification includes a recommendation of semantic elements that should be present in a Submission Agreement (See Appendix A).
+This specification does not mandate its use or in any way forbids the use of any other Submission Agreement formats.

-The recommended submission agreement is inspired by the PAIMAS requirements and the [submission agreement template](https://www.ngdc.noaa.gov/wiki/images/f/f4/NOAA_Sub_Agreement.docx) provided by the National Oceanic and Atmospheric Administration (NOAA).
+The recommended list of semantic elements is inspired by the PAIMAS requirements and the [submission agreement template](https://www.ngdc.noaa.gov/wiki/images/f/f4/NOAA_Sub_Agreement.docx) provided by the National Oceanic and Atmospheric Administration (NOAA).

 ## Appendices

-### Appendix A: Submission Agreement Template
+### Appendix A: Submission Agreement semantic elements

 #### Project information